AndreWohnsland/CocktailBerry/docs/advanced.md

     for the interactive mode to change the env variables and build the service including automated updates.
     **This is also now the recommended way!**

+    If you still use the old setup, you can check your secrets, remove the old container and use them with the new setup:
+    ```bash
+    docker stop cocktail-microservice
+    docker rm cocktail-microservice
+    cat ~/CocktailBerry/microservice/.env
+    ```
+    The old setup is deprecated and will be removed in the future, since the new one is more robust and easier.

 ## Usage of Services

 Simply have `docker compose` installed and run either the CLI command or the docker compose command in the main folder for the CocktailBerry microservice / in the dashboard folder (on another device) for the dashboard service: